 From 2013-2019, I co-managed Science on Google+ (now archived), Biocultural Diversity & Land(Sea)scapes, and Equity and Inclusion in Physics and Astronomy.

 - Communities: social identities, ethnicity, gender, sexuality, religion, class, nationality, youth sub-cultures

-- Culture: migrants, race, multiculturalism, discrimination, social cohesion, socio-economic mobility of minorities, resettlement experiences of refugees, Islam in non-Muslim majority nations
+- Culture: migrants, race, multiculturalism, discrimination, social cohesion, socio-economic mobility, resettlement of refugees

-- Media analysis: target audiences, comparative media literacy, website analysis, traditional and new media consumption in developing societies, social marketing, advertising
+- Media analysis: target audiences, media literacy, website analysis, social marketing, discourse analysis

-- Education and training: intercultural communication, community development
+- Education and training: vocational training, apprentices and trainees, pre-service teachers, intercultural communication, community development

-- Social theory: social constructionism, ethnomethodology, feminism, postcolonialism
+- Social theory: social constructionism, ethnomethodology, feminism, postcolonialism, intersectionality

-- Qualitative methods: in-depth interviewing, behavioural analysis, cultural assessments, ethnography, data management and ontology development
+- Qualitative methods: in-depth interviewing, behavioural analysis, cultural assessments, ethnography, data management, ethics

 In my Other Life, I am…

 - An Avid Fashionista, especially of vintage and retro threads;